Mobject-Dev-Team-Archive/mobject-disposable/docs/README.md

 The mobject-disposable library provides a consistent way to handle the lifecycle of objects in an industrial control system.
 It includes an abstract class Disposable and an interface I_Disposable that can be implemented by classes that need to handle the deletion of objects.

-Using this library ensures that objects are properly disposed of, which helps to prevent memory leaks and resource allocation issues.
-The Disposable class provides a consistent implementation of the OnDispose() method, which can be used by derived classes to handle the release of any resources or objects they own.
 The I_Disposable interface provides a common interface for objects that have a responsibility to delete others.
 This makes it easy to manage the lifecycle of objects in a complex system.

 Overall, the mobject-disposable library helps to improve the reliability and maintainability of industrial control systems by providing a consistent way to handle the deletion of objects.